bertman12/wc3-creeps-vs-humans/src/ideas.md

 gold mines give gold every 10 seconds ; 100gold

 if you have no gold mines, then you are eliminated or subjugated by the killing player of your last mine

+Make it so creeps will find a new random valid target every 90 seconds if it hasnt changed, to prevent rushing player bases